Perlis–Langkawi Bridge: Project Proposal and Development

-In 2010, two companies, Juruelit Sdn Bhd and Kalammas Sdn Bhd, proposed a major project known as the RoyalWestern Coastal Corridor (RWCC), with an estimated cost of approximately RM130 billion.
+In 2010, two companies, Juruelit Sdn Bhd and Kalammas Sdn Bhd, proposed a major project known as the Royal Western Coastal Corridor (RWCC), with an estimated cost of approximately RM130 billion.
 The objective of this project was to develop the western coastal areas of Perlis through infrastructure and economic advancements.
 One of the key components of the project was the construction of a 48-kilometre bridge connecting Langkawi and Kuala Perlis, which was anticipated to become one of the longest bridges in the world.

 The Executive Chairman of Juruelit Sdn Bhd, Kamarudin Husin, announced that the company had sufficient funding to implement the project.
 The proposal also included the development of Kuala Perlis as a modern trade hub, as well as a coastal reclamation project aimed at creating two artificial islands near Kuala Perlis.
 Each island was planned to span five square kilometres and would be equipped with a modern port, residential areas and high-tech industrial zones.

 In addition, the project proposed further developments in several strategic locations in Perlis, including Wang Kelian, Bukit Putih and Padang Besar, with the aim of stimulating investment and opening new economic opportunities within the state.

 Memorandum of Understanding (MOU)

-In September 2010, Juruelit Sdn Bhd and Kalammas Sdn Bhd signed a Memorandum of Understanding (MOU) to implement the RoyalWestern Coastal Corridor (RWCC) project.
+In September 2010, Juruelit Sdn Bhd and Kalammas Sdn Bhd signed a Memorandum of Understanding (MOU) to implement the Royal Western Coastal Corridor (RWCC) project.
 The MOU marked the collaboration between the two companies to realise this major development in Perlis.
 The signing ceremony was held in Kangar, Perlis, with representatives from both companies in attendance.
 Raden Mas Hilmi Mat Som, Managing Director of Kalammas Sdn Bhd, expressed confidence in the company's ability to execute the project, citing their experience in construction and development.

 If realised, the project was expected to have a significant impact on the economy of Perlis and the surrounding areas.
 The construction of the Langkawi-Kuala Perlis bridge would enhance connectivity between the two regions, facilitating the flow of tourists and stimulating the tourism and trade sectors.
 Additionally, the development of modern infrastructure, residential areas, and high-tech industrial zones on the artificial islands was anticipated to create job opportunities and attract foreign investment, thereby strengthening Perlis' economy.